 To enable the automated certificate renewal, create a Konvoy cluster using the

 certificate-renew-interval is the number of days after which Kubernetes-managed PKI certificates will be renewed.
-For example, a
+For example, an

-certificate-renew-interval value of “60” means that Kubernetes renews the certificates every 60 days.
+certificate-renew-interval value of 60 means the certificates will be renewed every 60 days.

-The renewal processing modifies the following manifests on the control plane hosts, located at
+The following manifests are modified on the control plane hosts, and are located at

 /etc/kubernetes/manifests.
-Modifications to these files require SUDO access.
+Modifications to these files requires SUDO access.

 kube-controller-manager.yaml kube-apiserver.yaml kube-scheduler.yaml kube-proxy.yaml